Lancaster, Lancashire: Governance

 The former City and Municipal Borough of Lancaster and the Municipal Borough of Morecambe and Heysham, along with other authorities, merged in 1974 to form the City of Lancaster district within the shire county of Lancashire.
 This was given city status and Lancaster City Council became the governing body for the district.
 Lancaster is an unparished area and has no separate council.
 It is divided into wards (for elections to Lancaster City Council), such as Bulk, Castle, Ellel, John O'Gaunt (named after John of Gaunt, the 1st Duke of Lancaster), Scotforth East, Scotforth West, Skerton East, Skerton West and University and Scotforth Rural.

 For elections to Lancashire County Council, Lancaster is split into the electoral divisions of Lancaster Central (the city centre and an area extending south including Cockerham and Glasson Dock), Lancaster East (south of the River Lune and east of the Lancaster Canal), Lancaster South East (bordered by the River Conder with the University at its southern point) and Skerton (north of the River Lune).

 Political representation

 The city lies in the Lancaster and Wyre constituency for elections of Members of Parliament to the House of Commons, represented since 2015 by Cat Smith of the Labour Party (as Lancaster and Fleetwood constituency before 2024).

-While the United Kingdom was in the European Union, Lancaster was in the North West England European Parliamentary Constituency.